I’ve always been a little obsessed with human contact.

 But my interest in connection is also personal.
 My wonderful mother struggled with depression for her entire life.
 I wasn’t aware of it until I grew older, but my early childhood left me with a deep sense of isolation, and an equally powerful longing to make contact.
 For better and worse, my life schooled me in the pain of disconnection, and it motivated me to minimize that pain for others, as well as for myself.

-That’s why check-ins became part of my standard operating procedure at work.
+Given all this, it makes sense that check-ins became part of my standard operating procedure at work.

 I don’t remember when I was first introduced to the practice.
 That isn’t surprising given that it’s as old as humans, and, like most of you, I likely participated in my first check-in as a seven-year-old (“Can everyone go around and share their name and favorite animal?”).
 I’ve conducted them, or watched colleagues conduct them, countless times.
 We all know about check-ins, right?